 Spanish Special Interest Group (SpanSIG)

 SpanSIG offers members professional development opportunities through the encouragement of participation in lively dialogue and thought-provoking presentations.
 SpanSIG promotes participation and involvement of our members.
-If you have an item of interest, would like to introduce a subject for discussion, or have in mind a possible guest speaker, please share your ideas with SpanSIG Coordinator Magdalena Greybill.
+If you have an item of interest, would like to introduce a subject for discussion, or have in mind a possible guest speaker, please share your ideas with SpanSIG Coordinators Magdalena Greybill and Idalia Martin.